<check against delivery>

 In a role without politics, or policies and with no money to give, it is the role of the Governor-General, who represents stability, unbiased, open to all, and with curiosity about all Australians – where hopes can be shared, and where the great stories of our diversity can be witnessed and amplified.

-A role that sees up close the very best of both our nation’s diversity, and the gift of care exercised everyday by so many.
+I see up close the very best of both our nation’s diversity, and the gift of care exercised everyday by so many.

 We can and should be immensely proud of what Jason Yat-sen Li – the Assistant Speaker in the NSW Parliament – calls our ‘titanium strength social cohesion.’